Blink-Payment/Blink-WooCommerce/README.md

 However you can pre set some of the branding options by by editing the config.php file.
 This will allow you to set the defaults which are :

-gateway_title is the title of the module that will appear to the user when selecting the payment method on the checkout. method_description is the description that appears in the payment selected on checkout. default_merchant_id is the default merchant ID the module will use.
+gateway_title is the title of the module that will appear to the user when selecting the payment method on the checkout (default is the hosted modal). method_description is the description that appears in the payment selected on checkout. default_merchant_id is the default merchant ID the module will use.
 It's recommended to use a test account. default_secrect is the signature/secret for the default merchant.